petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 * `duration`: duration of event (in seconds; calculated from timestamps; Px1).
 * `detectorinfo`: info about how the events were detected.

 The `*.events.mat` files should be stored in the basepath.
+Any `events` files located in the basepath will be detected in the pipeline (calc_CellMetrics) and an average PSTHs will be generated.

 ### Manipulations
 A Matlab struct `manipulationName` stored in a .mat file: `sessionName.eventName.manipulation.mat` with the following fields: